maxhbr/LDBcollector/README.md

 Currently, ScanCode version 31.2.1 is used.

-Non-approved OSI status information is not yet complete.
-More details will be added short-term.
+Non-approved OSI status information is not yet complete; more details will be added short-term.
-Please note in this context, that all OSI status details except `approved` represents unofficial information collected from mailing lists and other public available OSI-centric sources and is subject to interpretation.
-In the perspective of risk-based license assessment and OSI compliance the information is yet considered useful.
+Please note in this context, that all OSI status details except `approved` convey unofficial information collected from mailing lists and other public available OSI-centric sources and are subject to interpretation.
+In the perspective of risk-based license assessment and evaluating OSI compliance of software, the information is yet considered useful to indicate potential issues.

 The following table summarizes and details the OSI status values:

 | OSI Status Value | Description                                                                                                                     | Official OSI Status |
 |:-----------------|:--------------------------------------------------------------------------------------------------------------------------------|:--------------------|